 You see, after 60 years, chipping away at deeply rooted historical problems by adding a race event may not be what's needed without having first addressed:

-The attempt at a two-race platform, comprised of Texas & New Jersey, did not consider these issues.
-It remains to be seen if the Florida & Texas combination with a proposed race at Dolphin Stadium Miami can?
+The attempt at a two-race platform, comprised of New Jersey & Texas, did not consider these issues.
+It remains to be seen if the Florida & Texas combination with a proposed race at Dolphin Stadium in Miami can?

-The Texas & New Jersey combination was an attempt at realizing, in part, 7 concepts of the U.S. Grand Prix at Jones Beach proposal:
+The New Jersey-Texas combination was an attempt at realizing, in part, 7 concepts of the U.S. Grand Prix at Jones Beach proposal:

 Manhattan, the media capital, and the pure magic of Jones Beach, with American centric circuit and race visibility, have the combined ability to achieve all these objectives and provide F1 a sustainable future by: